 Luke A. Latimer.
 Mr. Latimer has served as Chairman, Chief Executive Officer and President of R&L Development, a heavy construction company in New Alexandria, Pennsylvania since 2015.
 He previously served as Executive Vice President and Treasurer of R&L Development from 1999 to 2015.
-Mr. Latimer is Chairman, Chief Executive Officer and President of Derry International LTD, Incorporated, a mining company based in New Alexandria, Pennsylvania, and is a General Partner of SML Limited Partnership, a real estate holding and development partnership in New Alexandria, Pennsylvania.
+Mr. Latimer is a General Partner of SML Limited Partnership, a real estate holding and development partnership in New Alexandria, Pennsylvania.
 Since 2011, he has served as a director of First Commonwealth Financial Corporation, an NYSE-listed financial holding company.
 He is also a director of First Commonwealth Bank.
+Mr. Latimer currently serves on the Governance Committee at First Commonwealth and has formerly served on the Audit and Loan Committees.
 Mr. Latimer previously served as Chairman of First National Bank of Santa Fe and a director of New Mexico Banquest Corporation, a bank and bank holding company in Santa Fe, New Mexico, until May 2013.
 He earned a Bachelor of Science in Business Management from Saint Vincent College.
-Mr. Latimer's qualifications for service as a director include his leadership in his family business as well as his experience on multiple bank and bank holding company boards, including a publicly held bank holding company.
+Mr. Latimer's qualifications for service as a director include his leadership in his business as well as his experience on multiple bank and bank holding company boards, including a publicly held bank holding company.